Skip to content

 Anyway – we grabbed two ice cream buckets and two bowls and went out there the Saturday after they opened.
 We picked 15 pounds of strawberries to fill our containers before we even knew what happened.

-As we came home with our 15 pounds of berries, it was kind of a no-brainer that we just make some strawberry jam.
+As we came home with our 15 pounds of berries, it was kind of a no-brainer that we just made some strawberry jam.
 We also froze some for smoothies, ate some with cake and ice cream, and had some margaritas.
 I mentioned that we already had strawberry jam left from last year’s batch (which I am proud to admit was jam, not syrup!)
-But, we decided we will just eat more jam.
+But, we decided we would just eat more jam.
 Problem solved!

 Making Strawberry Jam